Marked length pattern rigidity for arithmetic manifolds: General geometric boundaries

 Let $(M,g)$ be a complete finite volume manifold with negative curvature.
 The fundamental group $\Gamma=\pi_1(M)$ contains parabolic elements.
 Let $\gamma \in \Gamma$ be parabolic, there is arbitrary short closed geodesic represents $\gamma$.
 We take the convention that $\ell_g(\langle\gamma \rangle)=0$ for parabolic classes.
 It was called minimal marked length spectrum in some papers.
 It is the infimum of the length of all closed geodesics in class $\langle\gamma\rangle$.
 We define the marked length pattern by the same way as before:

 As a application of Theorem \ref{A.6}.
-By the same construction in this paper, we can show the following two Theorems. \begin{theorem} Let $(M,g_1)$ and $(M,g_2)$ be two arbitrary finite volume complete closed negatively curved Riemannian metrics on a manifold $M$ with fundamental group $\Gamma$.
+By the same construction in this paper, we are able to show the following two Theorems. \begin{theorem} Let $(M,g_1)$ and $(M,g_2)$ be two arbitrary finite volume complete closed strictly negatively curved Riemannian metrics on a manifold $M$ with fundamental group $\Gamma$.
 Let $H$ be a subgroup of $\Gamma$ such that the limit set of $H$ is all of $\partial \widetilde{M}$.

 Then, $\ell_{g_1}=\ell_{g_2}$ on classes from $H$ only if $\ell_{g_1}=\ell_{g_2}$ on all of $\Gamma$. \end{theorem}